-In Texas (and in many other states), unless exempted, any private college must also have its degree-approved programs (even the program's curriculum and institutional academic viewpoint) approved by a state government agency, even when the state regulatory agency is dominated by unbelievers and even if the private college is entirely funded by private sources.
-This form of political regulation of private education is a stark and tragic departure from America's historic heritage of Bible-based education and private academic freedom.
-For example, ICR's prior teaching of science education from a biblical creationist viewpoint (for a Master of Science degree program) was declared unacceptable by the private college regulators in Texas (and also in California, where ICR was founded), and that regulatory restraint on academic freedom was confirmed during 2010 by federal and state court rulings in both Texas and California.
+In Texas (and in many other states), apart from the First Amendment/Free Exercise of Religion exemption (which ICR has elected to rely upon), a private college must also have its degree-approved programs (even the program's curriculum and institutional academic viewpoint) approved by a state government agency, even when the state regulatory agency is dominated by unbelievers and even if the private college is entirely funded by private sources.
+This form of political regulation of private education is a stark departure from America's heritage of Bible-based education and private academic freedom.

+For example, ICR's prior teaching of science education from a biblical creationist viewpoint (for a Master of Science degree program) was declared unacceptable by the private college regulators in